gmesser/strbld/README.md

 pointing to the end of the last string that was appended.
 That is where the next appended string will go.

+Mixed Use

-One more thing: You can freely mix calls to any of these functions.
+One more thing: You can freely mix calls to any of these functions since they all behave the same way.
+You cannot, however, mix the execution of the macro with calls to these functions because the macro does not return a pointer like the functions do.

 Here is a set of calls using each of the functions to build up a string:

 <pre>